 Jordan joined Watsi on April 27th, 2019.
-Ten months ago, Jordan became the 5110th member to automatically support a new Watsi patient every month.
-Since then, 604 more people have become monthly donors!
-Jordan's most recent donation supported Janet, two-year-old from Tanzania, to fund knee surgery.
+One year ago, Jordan became the 5110th member to automatically support a new Watsi patient every month.
+Since then, 839 more people have become monthly donors!
+Jordan's most recent donation supported Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.

 Jordan has funded healthcare for 19 patients in 5 countries.